Support for foster carers

 Under certain circumstances we can also arrange temporary care for your fostered child to spend time in another home should you need a break.
 Respite care should be planned and we will help you to decide where your child should stay for a short while to give you a break.

 We offer a fostering allowance for every night that a child or young person lives in your home which includes a weekly payment for carers.
 This is not a salary but it enables you to fully meet the needs and expenses of the fostered child.
 It is based on the age of the child fostered and length of service.
-Payments are hassle-free: they’re paid electronically, directly into your bank account.
-Loyalty payments are given to carers who have fostered with us for over five years.
+You can read more about the pay we offer foster carers here.

 When you choose to foster with Compass Fostering, you’ll become part of a welcoming fostering community that offers support and friendship.
 Our local groups meet regularly, allowing foster carers to share thoughts, experiences and information in a relaxed setting.
 From local coffee mornings to family fun days, from support groups to conferences, you’ll be warmly welcomed as part of the family.